ulivz/babeland/README.md

 ### Declare a type-hinted Babel Plugin

-If you're writing a babel plugin and want to convert all `let` and `const` declarations to `var`, you would write a plugin like this:
+Suppose you're writing a babel plugin and want to convert all `let` and `const` declarations to `var`, you would write a plugin like this:

 ```ts
 module.exports = (babel) => {